 Connecting

 Anyone with a Penn State access ID can request an account on Roar.
 Students and postdocs must be sponsored by a Penn State faculty member (their supervisor, advisor or collaborator).
-Once approved, you can connect to Roar using your PSU credentials.
+Once approved, you can connect to the Roar resources using your PSU credentials.

 For external collaborators, Penn State faculty can set up sponsored access accounts, which provides them with a Penn State access account and email address.
 Once the sponsored account is active, a Roar account can be requested.